Frequently Asked Questions

 There are many ways to apply.
 You can apply for NC Medicaid online, by mail or in person at your local Department of Social Services (DSS):

 - In person at your local DSS office.
 For a list of local DSS offices, go to ncdhhs.gov/divisions/social-services/local-dss-directory.

 Contact your local DSS if you cannot apply in one of these ways.

 Find your provider directory.
-It has a listing of all hospitals in your WellCare health plan network.
+It has a listing of all hospitals in your WellCare network.
 Your primary care physician or specialist will coordinate your hospital care.

 Call 911.
 Or proceed to the nearest medical facility.
 Call your primary care physician or our Customer Service Department as soon as possible after the emergency.
 Make sure we are aware of your situation.
 Then, we can assist you to receive appropriate follow-up care.